csesoc/constitution/CONSTITUTION.rst

 Members’ liabilities
 --------------------

-    This section has been taken from Section 9 of the Model Constitution.
-Note, Section 8 was stricken, since its dealt with in other sections that make having fees unconstitutional.

 #.
 The liability of a member of CSESoc to contribute towards the payment of the debts and liabilities of CSESoc or the costs, charges and expenses of the winding up of CSESoc is limited to the amount, if any, unpaid by the member in respect of membership of CSESoc as required by the `Membership`_ section.

 Resolution of disputes